gitexa/sigmund/README.md

 We furthermore provide a simple front-end for the Institute for Medical Psychology to present the results and provide feature details.

 ## Data Analysis
-* As our dataset was not available due to the date of the milestone, it was hard to do some Data-Analysis.

 ### Data Sources
 * 10 Transcripts of couple conversations as part of the "Enhancing Social Interaction in Depression" (SIDE) [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6173246/).